SteveRussell33/Autonomous-Robot-Collective/docs/track.md

 mix will come out of the blue mono outputs on the Mix Track.

-2) Use the polyphonic Level and Pan CV inputs of Track 1 thru Track 4 to modify the channels on each Track individually, before they are sent to the Mix Track.
+2) Use the polyphonic Level and Pan CV inputs of Track 1 thru Track 4 to modify the channels of each Track individually, before they are sent to the Mix Track.

 3) Ignore the Mix Track and Send Mix, and use Track 1 thru Track 4 as four independent Level and Pan controls.
 Use Send 1 thru Send 4 as four independent